 Jacquelyn Hedrick wrote -

-During the course of my four years at Sanderson, I have had the absolute privilege of getting to know the Lowden Family through my work in Sanderson's AU-IV Program running PALS and acting as a student TA.
+During the course of my three years at Sanderson, I have had the absolute privilege of getting to know the Lowden Family through my work in Sanderson's AU-IV Program running PALS and Project UNIFY.

-I first met Eric Lowden (21) in September of 2013.
+I first met Eric Lowden in September of 2013.
 Eric loves LEGOS, hockey, classic rock (particularly Queen), medieval-themed movies, dragons, and PALS!
 He is always flirting with his 'girlfriends' despite efforts to curb his enthusiasm.
 He has a fantastic sense of humor - he always keeps us laughing.
-McKenna (15), Eric's sister, joined us at Sanderson in the Fall of 2015.
-She is the biggest dog-lover you will ever meet; she never stops talking about Bella, her service dog, or Zoro, her family's black lab.
-She really enjoys listening to Taylor Swift and Ed Sheeran during lunch with PALS.
+McKenna, Eric's sister, joined us at Sanderson this fall.
+She is the biggest dog-lover you will ever meet, her service dog Bella is the love of her life!
+She really enjoys listening to Taylor Swift and reading about dogs as well.

 Both Eric and McKenna are affected by Batten disease.

 I can detail what it is to you in clinical terms granted to me by the Batten Disease Support and Research Association, the organization we are fundraising for, but this description does not suffice to explain the extent of what Batten disease does or is.
 With that being said, I also can't accurately explain it to you in my own words either.
 Though I have spent countless hours with Eric, and now his sister McKenna, my experience pales to that of themselves or their incredible parents, Danielle and Chris, or their sisters, Tori and Sophie.
 However, I am grateful to act as a liaison between their experience, my own, and the fantastic community of friends that is Sanderson High School.